 How saffron arrived in Pampore

-One of the most precious and expensive spices in the world, saffron is predominantly grown in the state of Jammu and Kashmir in India and the Kashmiri variety is considered to be of the best quality.
+One of the most precious and expensive spices in the world, saffron is predominantly grown in Kashmir in India and the Kashmiri variety is considered to be of the best quality.
 Believed to have been brought to India by the Persian rulers around 500.B.C, the conquerors planted saffron corms into the local soil after taking over Kashmir.
-Local folk lore, however refutes this theory and according to traditional Kashmiri legends, saffron was introduced to the region during the 11th and 12th centuries A.D by two Sufi ascetics.
-The locals believe that Khawja Masood wali and Sheikh Sharif-u-din wali, upon falling sick, requested cure for their illness from a local tribal chieftain.
+Local folklore, however, refutes this theory and according to traditional Kashmiri legends, saffron was introduced to the region during the 11th and 12th centuries A.D by two Sufi ascetics.
+The locals believe that Khawja Masood wali and Sheikh Sharif-u-din wali, upon falling sick, requested a cure for their illness from a local tribal chieftain.
 They repaid his kindness by gifting him a saffron crocus bulb and this charming story is heartily accepted throughout the lovely vale of Kashmir.
-The ascetics have a golden domed shrine dedicated to them in the saffron trading town of Pampore and even today, in late autumn, the residents of the saffron community offer thankful prayers to the two saints.
+The ascetics have a golden-domed shrine dedicated to them in the saffron trading town of Pampore and even today, in late autumn, the residents of the saffron community offer thankful prayers to the two saints.
 However, not everybody accepts this theory and many scholars claim this herb to be nearly endemic.

 You may also like: Flower Power of Srinagar